breachr2/file-uploader/README.md

 ## About the Project

-This is a website that allows users to upload and store files in the Cloud.
-These files are stored in an S3 bucket and served securely using CloudFront signed urls. distributed globally with CloudFront for low latency.
+This website allows users to upload and store files in the cloud.
+The files are stored in an S3 bucket and securely served using CloudFront signed URLs, ensuring global distribution with low latency.

 ### Built With